infinitered/open-source/Continuous-Deployment-Setup-React-Native.md

-🚧 🚧 🚧 GUIDE UNDER CONSTRUCTION 🚧 🚧 🚧

-This is untested as we're waiting on CircleCI to resolve an issue on their end where macOS builds are getting stuck.

 # CircleCI CD Setup - React Native

 This document shows the steps necessary to set up automatic continuous integration testing and automatic Fastlane beta builds upon successfully merging a pull request.